Grumlen/Notes/Eloquent-JavaScript.md

 Functions can be nested inside each other or made recursive (when a function calls upon itself in its own block).
 The stack is created as a result of nested functions, with every function being added to the top and the stack always being resolved top-down.

 Creating new functions should occur when they have a clearly defined purpose and the code within them will need to be used multiple times within the program.
 Functions can have a side effect and/or return a value.
 A side effect is when a function performs some action other than returning a value that is useful, such as printing specific text.
 A pure function is one that has no side effects and relies ONLY on local variables, such that it always produces the same results when given the same parameters.

+##Chapter 4

+An array allows a user to store a sequence of values using the notation "var NAME = [V0, V1, V2, V3, V4, ...]"
+A specific value of an array can be accessed using NAME[#].
+NAME.push VX can be used to add the value VX to the end of array NAME.
+NAME.pop removes the last value from an array and returns it.
+NAME.join "TEXT" takes an array of strings and combines them into one string, inserting TEXT between each of them.

+Objects allow a user to store a list of properties (writtin as "NX:EX"), written as "var NAME = {N0:E0, N1:E1, N2:E2, ...}".
+An expression can be called by using "NAME.NX" to call up expression EX. "delete NAME.NX" can be used to remove a property from an object.
+"NX in NAME" can be used to determine if NX exists in NAME.
+Objects are only equal if they have been defined to be so; i.e. 2 objects separately defined with the exact same properties are not equal.

+indexof(VX) will return the first array index of VX. lastindexof(VX) will return the last array index of VX. slice(X,Y) will return an array starting at index X and ending just before index Y. If no Y value is given, it will continue to the end of the array.
+ARRAY1.concat(ARRAY2) will return an array with the ARRAY2 added to the end of ARRAY1.